 Rabbi Joel Thal Simonds

-Rabbi Joel Thal Simonds is the founding executive director of the Jewish Center for Justice, where he envisioned the need for a Jewish justice organization to reach the unaffiliated and expand the breadth and scope of wider Jewish community.
-Before this position, he was the West Coast Legislative Director for the Religious Action Center of Reform Judaism.
-Rabbi Simonds also serves as Rabbi of the Synagogue for the Hebrew Union College in Los Angeles, CA. For the past eight years, he has served as the Associate Rabbi at University Synagogue in Los Angeles.
+Rabbi Joel Thal Simonds is the founding executive director of the Jewish Center for Justice, where he envisioned the need for a Jewish justice organization to reach the unaffiliated and expand the breadth and scope of the wider Jewish community.
+Previously, he was the West Coast Legislative Director for the Religious Action Center of Reform Judaism.
+Rabbi Simonds also serves as Rabbi of the Synagogue for the Hebrew Union College in Los Angeles, and for the past ten years has been the Associate Rabbi at University Synagogue in Los Angeles.

-Jennifer Haarmann is a Founding Board Member of the Jewish Center for Justice, where she shares the vision of community and faith based advocacy to speak to the needs of all people, in the Jewish spirit of "tikkun olam."
-In addition to this position, Jennifer serves as a Board Member of University Synagogue in Los Angeles, as well as volunteering with the Shalom Institute in Malibu.
-She also continues her work in accounting and client development in private practice, with a firm in Marina Del Rey, California.
+Jennifer Haarmann is a Founding Board Member of the Jewish Center for Justice, where she shares the vision of community and faith-based advocacy that speaks to the needs of all people, in the Jewish spirit of tikkun olam.
+Jennifer serves as a Board Member of University Synagogue in Los Angeles, as well as a volunteer with the Shalom Institute in Malibu.
+She also continues her work in accounting and client development in private practice with a firm in Marina Del Rey.

 Lisa Laffer is a board member of the Jewish Center for Justice and a founding member of the JCJ-Legal Action Network.
 She has a B.A. from Yale University and a J.D. from UCLA School of Law.
-Lisa is a real estate attorney and has practiced law in both law firms and in house.
-She is currently the general counsel of Regent Properties located in Brentwood.
-She has worked in a pro bono capacity for various organizations throughout Los Angeles including the Los Angeles Conservation Corps as their outside general counsel, the YWCA of Greater Los Angeles and various charter schools throughout the region.
+Lisa is a real estate attorney and currently the general counsel of Regent Properties in Brentwood.
+She has worked in a pro bono capacity for various organizations throughout Los Angeles including the Los Angeles Conservation Corps as their outside general counsel, the YWCA of Greater Los Angeles , and various charter schools throughout the region.